Deploying microservices to IBM Cloud Kubernetes Service

 Different cloud-based solutions are available to run your Kubernetes workloads.
 A cloud-based infrastructure enables you to focus on developing your microservices without worrying about low-level infrastructure details for deployment.
 Using a cloud helps you to easily scale and manage your microservices in a high-availability setup.

-The IBM Cloud Kubernetes Service is part of IBM’s public cloud offerings.
+The IBM Cloud Kubernetes Service is an IBM public cloud offering.
 It provides a hosted Kubernetes cluster where you can deploy your microservices.
 In this guide, you will use it with the IBM Cloud Container Registry, which is a private registry that is used to store and distribute your container images.

 The two microservices you will deploy are called system and inventory.
 The system microservice returns the JVM system properties of the running container.
 It also returns the pod’s name in the HTTP header, making replicas easy to distinguish from each other.
 The inventory microservice adds the properties from the system microservice to the inventory.
 This configuration demonstrates how to establish communication between pods inside a cluster.